-Fresh in the News (see further down this column for more):
+Fresh in the News (for more information, see further down this column in our expanded News section).

-December 2014: We have new T–shirts with the AARF logo!.
-Available in different colors).
+- We have new T–shirts with the AARF logo (available in different colors).
 We have other great merchandise too.

 Available for Adoption